 There is, of course, a friendly social scene around the sailing.
 The Lounge Bar on the ground floor, and the Dining Room on the first floor, have unrivalled views of the river and the Club serves meals on Wednesday nights as well as across the entire weekend.

 Annual subscriptions are due 1st January but if you join later in the year, this will be adjusted pro rata.
 There is no joining fee and subscriptions can be paid in a lump sum or by instalments by direct debit.

 All our classes welcome novices and will encourage you to join them to gain experience.
 Sometimes classes organise crew-training days which would be useful for you.
 You can get experience across various classes to help you to decide where you feel most at home.

 This is covered by making an application in your joint names either for full or temporary membership as above.
 Couples benefit from a 50% reduction of one of the individual subscriptions.

 Is there family membership?

-Full members whose child/children have reached the age of seven, can apply for Family Membership which will give their children priority entrance to the Corinthian Otters without further fees.
+Joint full members whose child/children have reached the age of seven, can apply for Family Membership which will give their children priority entrance to the Corinthian Otters without further fees.